sethtroisi/dwg-converter/README.md

 # dwg-converter
-Scripts to help convert forum posts to stories in process of update 9/2020
+Scripts to help convert forum posts to stories in process of update 9/2020 - blt

 This whole repository is rapidly changing.
 The documentation is out of date or wrong in many places, sorry.